Odion-Sonny/Qr-Code-Attendance/README.md

 # QR Code Attendance

-QR Code Attendance is a python GUI app for marking attendance by generating unique QR code for each student.
+QR Code Attendance is a python GUI app generates unique QR code for each student and allows them to mark their attendance by scanning the QR code.